Early Signs of Autism: Recognizing Symptoms and Getting Help

 Autism, or Autism Spectrum Disorder (ASD), is a developmental disorder that affects communication, social interaction, and behavior.
 It is typically diagnosed in early childhood, and it is a lifelong condition.

-The early signs and symptoms of Autism can vary widely from child to child, but some common indicators include delayed or absent speech, difficulty with social interaction, repetitive or stereotyped behaviors, and a lack of interest in playing with others or in typical play activities.
+The early signs and symptoms of (ASD) Autism can vary widely from child to child, but some common indicators include delayed or absent speech, difficulty with social interaction, repetitive or stereotyped behaviors, and a lack of interest in playing with others or in typical play activities.
 Other signs may include sensitivity to certain stimuli, such as loud noises or bright lights, and a tendency to engage in self-stimulatory behaviors, such as hand flapping or rocking.

 Autism can be diagnosed as early as 18 months of age, although it is often diagnosed later.
 The American Academy of Pediatrics recommends that all children be screened for Autism at 18 and 24 months of age.
+Early diagnosis before the age 2 has crucial effects on children’s development.

 Autism is typically diagnosed through a combination of observation, developmental screening, and comprehensive diagnostic evaluation.
 Parents, caregivers, and healthcare professionals may all be involved in the diagnosis process.